SPFSplatV2: Efficient Self-Supervised Pose-Free 3D Gaussian Splatting from Sparse Views: Method

 \subsection{Loss Functions}

 \textit{Image Rendering Loss:} Our model is trained using ground-truth target RGB images as supervision.
-The training loss is formulated as a weighted combination of the $L_2$ loss and the LPIPS loss~\cite{zhang2018lpips}, formulated as:
+The training loss is defined as a weighted combination of the $L_2$ loss and the LPIPS loss~\cite{zhang2018lpips}:

 where $\boldsymbol{I}^t$ and $\hat{\boldsymbol{I}}^t$ denote the ground-truth and rendered target images for $t \in [N+1, V]$, and $\gamma$ is a weighting factor that balances pixel-level accuracy and perceptual similarity.